MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/data-platform/data-platform-for-stats-leaderboards-achievements.md

 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, stats, achievements, leaderboards, data platform ms.localizationpriority: medium
+keywords: xbox live, xbox, games, uwp, windows 10, xbox one, stats, achievements, leaderboards, player data ms.localizationpriority: medium
 ---

-# Data platform for Stats, Leaderboards, and Achievements
+# Player Data: Stats, Leaderboards, and Achievements

-Writing game data to the Xbox Live Data platform enables your title to run as a service.
+Writing game data to Xbox Live Player Data enables your title to run as a service.
-Additionally, the Xbox Live Data Platform drives user engagement with your title using stats, leaderboards, and achievements, and surfaces featured stats in the console shell and Xbox App.
+Additionally, Player Data drives user engagement with your title using stats, leaderboards, and achievements, and surfaces featured stats in the console shell and Xbox App.

 ## Stats and Leaderboards